-Annual Shortage Reports will be submitted to DWR as follows:
+Annual Shortage Reports must be submitted to DWR as follows:

-Suppliers are responsible for providing a reliable supply of water for their customers. suppliers must evaluate their water supply status on a regular basis and, in the case of anticipated water shortages, prepare mitigation actions.
+Suppliers are responsible for providing a reliable supply of water for their customers, evaluating their water supply status on a regular basis and, in the case of anticipated water shortages, preparing mitigation actions.